-Student involved with laboratory research will need to complete laboratory safety training.
+Students involved with laboratory research will need to complete laboratory safety training.

-Students involved with animal research will need to work with their mentors to obtain appropriate animal training and approval from the CMU Institutional Animal Care and Use Committee (IACUC) prior to initiation of their research project.
+Students involved with animal research will need to work with their mentors to obtain appropriate animal training and approval from the CMU Institutional Animal Care and Use Committee (IACUC) prior to the initiation of their research project.

-Students involved with human subjects' research will need to work with their mentors to obtain appropriate human subjects training and Institutional Review board approval (IRB) prior to initiation of their research project.
-For more information regarding IRB approval, contact the Director of Students and Residents Research (ragin1n@cmich.edu).
+Students involved with human subjects' research will need to work with their mentors to obtain appropriate human subjects training and Institutional Review Board approval (IRB) prior to initiation of their research project.
+For more information regarding the IRB process and approval, contact the Director of Students and Residents Research (ragin1n@cmich.edu).